 Once a fire has been extinguished consideration will need to be given to identifying the cause.
 Ideally, it would be possible to reliably identify the exact cause for each fire attended.
-However, by its very nature, a fire scene is one in which valuable evidence can easily and quickly be lost to the
+However, by its very nature, a fire scene is one in which valuable evidence can easily and quickly be lost to the effects of the fire or firefighting operations.
+As a result, there will be times when the cause can be confidently established, others where it is possible to identify a limited number of possible causes, and other situations where no reliable assessment can be made because of the degree of damage or the inability to enter unsafe premises.

 The cause should be considered as a combination of circumstances which result in the fire.
-Establishing the cause will include looking for potential ignition sources, a means that would explain how the fire started and developed, and any acts or omissions that may have contributed to this.
+Establishing the cause will include looking for potential ignition sources, a means that would explain how the fire started and developed, and any acts or omission that may have contributed to this.
 The evidence should demonstrate that all the ingredients were present and an explanation offered for how they relate to each other.
 For example, the presence of an ignition source such as matches is not proof they were responsible for a fire.